chengsun/ep/docs/Rationale.md

 Rationale
 =========

-I am trying to make a computer program which is a demonstration of using a computer to simulate 3D physics and graphics.
+I am trying to make a computer program which is a demonstration of computer algorithms being used to to simulate 3D physics and graphics.
 This will take the format of a realtime demonstration of around 2 minutes in length, similar to a video but where each frame is calculated from scratch by my program.
 I want to make something where the process of creation is a technically challenging experience for me, but the outcome is presented as a visual demonstration which can be appreciated and enjoyed by everyone.

 Through this Extended Project I will get the chance to explore and experiment with two fields of computer science (computational graphics and physics) that I